fermyon/workshops/spin/02-json-api.md

 $ cd magic-8-ball
 ```

-We will now write a HTTP component in our `lib.rs` file that returns Magic 8 Ball responses.
+We will now write a HTTP component in our `lib.rs` file that returns a Magic 8 Ball responses.
 Your `lib.rs` file should look like this:

 ```rust
 use anyhow::Result;